dropbox/zxcvbn/README.md

   # offline attack with user-unique salting but a fast hash
   # function like SHA-1, SHA-256 or MD5.
 A wide range of
   # reasonable numbers anywhere from one billion - one trillion
-  # guesses per second, depending on number of cores and machines.
+  # guesses per second, depending on the number of cores and machines.
   # ballparking at 10B/sec.
   offline_fast_hashing_1e10_per_second
 }